Cluedrew/iron-space/README.md

     Things moving over time, resolving colitions and similar.
 +   *graphics* is for image loading and rendering code.
 +   *audio* is for sound loading and playing code.
-+   *object* contains the base GameObject types.
-+   *objects* contains instances of different GameObjects used in the game.
++   *inst* contains instances of different GameObjects used in the game.
-    I would like to rename this one, but I'm not sure to what.
++   *util* is for other files, those that don't have a particlar place, are used accross the code base but are not core.

 ### Testing ###